GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-11-android-testing-with-kotlin.md

 ## Espresso tests

-Making use of the interoperability of Java and Kotlin code we can blend Espresso into our Kotlin test classes with just a blink of an eye.
+Making use of the interoperability of Java and Kotlin code we can blend Espresso into our Kotlin test classes in the blink of an eye.
 That's how we can benefit both from battle tested Espresso framework that makes testing UI components a bliss and all the gems that Kotlin provides as a language to make writing our _glue_ code and other testing logic as easy and clean as possible.